Eric Radford

-Eric Radford (born January 27, 1985) is a Canadian pair skater.
+Eric Radford (born January 27, 1985) is a retired Canadian pair skater.
 With former partner Meagan Duhamel, he is a two-time world champion (2015, 2016), a 2018 Olympic gold medallist in the team event, a 2014 Olympic silver medallist in the team event, a 2018 Olympic bronze medallist in the pairs event, a two-time Four Continents champion (2013, 2015), the 2014–15 Grand Prix Final champion, and a seven-time Canadian national champion (2012–18).
 He is the first openly gay man to have won a gold medal at any Winter Olympics.

 During the 2014 Olympics, Duhamel and Radford became the first pair to land a side-by-side triple Lutz jump at any Winter Olympic competition.
 At the 2018 Winter Olympics, 33-year-old Radford won a gold medal as part of the figure skating team event, becoming one of the oldest Olympic champions in figure skating.
 Three days later, during the individual pairs free skate, Duhamel and Radford became the first team to complete a quadruple throw jump at any Winter Olympic competition when she landed their throw quadruple Salchow.

 In April 2021, Radford announced a return to competition with new partner Vanessa James.
 They represented Canada at the 2022 Winter Olympics and were the bronze medalists at the 2022 World Championships.
 Following this, Radford retired for a second time.